Home » WordPress Tutorials » Maintenance » How to Add Google Calendar in WordPress

 7. Find or Create the Page on Which You Want to Share the Calendar

-Whatever you are about to do – find existing page, or create a new one – you need to go to Pages -> All Pages in your WordPress backend.
+Whatever you are about to do – find an existing page, or create a new one – you need to go to Pages -> All Pages in your WordPress backend.

 9. Check Whether the Results are Satisfying

-Now that you’ve created the calendar that you want to share with your audience, made it public, copied and pasted the embed code in your WordPress, before you click Publish and make it available to everyone that might be interested, go to the preview option in the upper right corner, right next to the Publish button.
+Now that you’ve created the calendar that you want to share with your audience, made it public, and copied and pasted the embed code in your WordPress, before you click Publish and make it available to everyone that might be interested, go to the preview option in the upper right corner, right next to the Publish button.

-Doing so will redirect you to the front end of your site, where you can see the results – an embedded Google Calendar with all your events, if you’ve created any.
+Doing so will redirect you to the front end of your site, where you can see the results – an embedded Google Calendar with all your events if you’ve created any.

-How to Make WordPress Site Private
+How to Integrate ChatGPT into WordPress